-You are purchasing a sheep from a flock enrolled in the SFCP - Export Category with a status date of 27 September 2015.
+You are purchasing a sheep from a flock enrolled in the SFCP - Export Category with an enrollment date of 30 October 2012.
 Included in the packet I give my sheep purchasers will be an Owner's Statement (a requirement of the program).

 testing = send tissue samples or blood samples to a certified lab to find out the genotype of your sheep at codon 171 (RR, QR, QQ)

 sampling = refers to procedure performed to find out if your sheep has scrapies

 Scrapie is a fatal, degenerative disease affecting the central nervous system of sheep and goats.
 It is among a number of diseases classified as transmissible spongiform encephalopathies (TSE).
 Infected flocks that contain a high percentage of susceptible animals can experience significant production losses.
 Over a period of several years the number of infected animals increases, and the age at onset of clinical signs decreases making these flocks economically unviable.
 Animals sold from infected flocks spread scrapie to other flocks.

 The presence of scrapie in the United States also prevents the export of breeding stock, semen, and embryos to many other countries.
 TSEs are the subject of increased attention and concern because of the discovery of bovine spongiform encephalopathy (BSE) in cattle, the link between BSE and variant Creutzfeldt-Jakob disease (vCJD) in people, and feline spongiform encephalopathy (FSE) in cats in Europe.
 See Fact sheet for more detail.

 Although rare, there has been verified cases of scrapie in Babydoll Southdown flocks.